Sch3lp/accountability-slides/slides/story.md

 |>

-Would _holding each other accountable_ have helped?
+From the perspective of _holding each other accountable_, what went wrong?

-How? <!-- .element: class="fragment" data-fragment-index="2" -->

-How not? <!-- .element: class="fragment" data-fragment-index="3" -->

 |>